Mangilipelli-Poojitha/Telangana-Weather-Data-Analysis/README.md

 1. Copy this repository to your local machine.
 2. Install the required Python libraries Numpy, Pandas, Matplotlib, Seaborn using 'pip install'.
 3. Download the weather dataset.
-4. Open the Jupyter Notebook files in the [notebooks/](Weather___Project(final).ipynb/) directory to run the analysis.
+4. Open the Jupyter Notebook files in the [notebooks](Weather___Project(final).ipynb) directory to run the analysis.

 ## Data Preparation

-Before analysis, we clean and preprocess the data, handling missing values, converting data types, and organizing the dataset for analysis.
-Refer to [notebooks/](Weather___Project(final).ipynb/) for details.
+Before analysis, I clean and preprocess the data, handling missing values, converting data types, and organizing the dataset for analysis.
+Refer to [notebooks](Weather___Project(final).ipynb) for details.

 ## Data Analysis

-We perform various analyses on the weather data, including:
+I perform various analyses on the weather data, including:

 - Descriptive statistics
 - Time series analysis